 Youth Mission Trips

 For 30 years our high school youth have gone on a summer Mission Trip.
 They have volunteered in a wide variety of situations: homeless shelters and feeding programs, summer camps, Habitat for Humanity and other urban renewal sites, historical cemeteries, churches, schools and colleges in a variety of locations: cities, rural areas, and Native American reservations in the US, including Alaska.
 They have also served in other countries specifically Mexico, Canada and Denmark.
+The Mission Trip is always an exciting rite of passage which helps the youth group to grow together in learning and service.
+Relationships forged here can last a lifetime!

 Our youth explored concerns related to hunger and poverty, volunteering with the Ecumenical Ministries of Oregon in Portland from July 25 to August 3.
 They served in a variety of agencies which were tackling food justice issues, such as working on an urban farm and in community gardens, distributing food to needy families through a church’s farmers’ market, and serving meals to AIDS patients through another church.
+When they returned to MPC they quickly mobilized to build a community garden here at the church.

 Images from Past Mission Trips